-There is a known problem in SharePoint – complicated permissions system.
+There is a known problem in SharePoint (and Teams*) – complicated permissions system.
 Site owners/administrators provide access, site contributors upload documents and nobody knows – who has access to their sites.
 As a result – sometimes sensitive documents become overshared (over-exposed).

 - Everyone except external users

 – those are system id’s, but what if there are other ids – e.g. migrated from on-prem or cloud-born custom security or Microsoft 365 groups in tenant that also includes everyone (e.g. dynamic security group that includes all org accounts)?
 How do you think this group will be identified as “Everyone” group?
 So – you’d also know which groups include “all” or “almost all” users and get report for these groups also.

 Obviously this option #1 is not free, as it requires licenses to be obtained.
 And still it worth to consider option 3.

 You can get full permissions report per site or for entire tenant with PowerShell, which if free… The only you need is to write a script yourself or find existing one.
 Sounds easy?